*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 You can also try spraying the leaves with some baking soda mixed with water as this raises the pH of the plant making it undesirable for the fungus.

-Another way to control this unsightly disease is by visiting your local garden center or hardware store and checking to see if they have any organic sprays containing potassium bicarbonate.
-I’ve read that this works an absolute treat.
+Another way to control this unsightly disease is by visiting your local garden centre or hardware store and checking to see if they have any organic sprays containing potassium bicarbonate.
+I’ve read that this works as an absolute treat.
 For Australian readers there’s a product called Eco Fungicide, however, I’m not sure if it’s available elsewhere in the world.
 You could try googling it and see what you can find.
 I’ll be purchasing some the next time I’m in my local hardware store.
 And the best part is you only need to apply it once a week!

-Tip – if you add some oil, Neem oil or even vegetable oil to your spray mixture it will help to coat the leaves and also stop the salt from the potassium bicarbonate accumulating in the soil.
+Tip – if you add some oil, Neem oil or even vegetable oil, to your spray mixture it will help to coat the leaves and also stop the salt from the potassium bicarbonate accumulating in the soil.

 Rust

 This is another fungal disease and can be identified by yellow patches on leaves with orange/brown pustules on the underside of the leaves.
-Like most fungal diseases Rust favors warm, humid conditions and can weaken your plants by taking nutrients from the leaves.
+Like most fungal diseases Rust favours warm, humid conditions and can weaken your plants by taking nutrients from the leaves.

 You can control this disease using the same spray as for the powdery mildew.
 Just remember to make sure you cover all the areas of the plant well including the underside of the leaves and to re-apply when needed.